oDNAudio/oDNAudio.github.io/research.md

 ---

-***The Saturated Bayesian: Break Detection in Panel Data with Short Time Horizons*** with [Lucas D Konrad](https://lucaskonrad.eu/) and [Jes&#250;s Crespo Cuaresma](https://www.wu.ac.at/en/economics/people/crespo-j).
-[Slides (pdf)](files/slides_BBD_UMelb2511.pdf), *WP coming soon*
+***Bayesian Indicator-Saturated Regression for Climate Policy Evaluation*** with [Lucas D Konrad](https://lucaskonrad.eu/) and [Jes&#250;s Crespo Cuaresma](https://www.wu.ac.at/en/economics/people/crespo-j).
+[WP (arxiv)](https://arxiv.org/abs/2603.04997)
 <details>
   <summary>Abstract</summary>
-  <p align="justify">Effectively tackling contemporary challenges posed by climate change and the continued degradation of natural habitats requires swift and decisive actions.
-Traditional methods for policy evaluation rely on precise knowledge about the occurrence and timing of interventions.
-Structural break identification on the other hand has a long tradition in the field of econometrics.
-Recent approaches cast the search for such breaks in the form of indicator-saturated regressions, identifying step-shifts in relevant time series, but lack a proper framework of uncertainty quantification.
-We introduce a coherent probabilistic framework for the detection of structural breaks with unknown timing in panel data with short time horizons.
-The proposed Bayesian setup naturally incorporates the quantification of break uncertainty with little overhead.
-Simulation studies demonstrate that our approach is competitive to existing approaches in detecting true positives and reduces false positives.
-We apply our method to replicate studies on the effectiveness of climate policies in the European transport sector and for detecting land-use changes in the context of mineral mines.</p>
+  <p align="justify">Structural break identification methods are an important tool for evaluating the effectiveness of climate change mitigation policies.
+In this paper, we introduce a unified probabilistic framework for detecting structural breaks with unknown timing and arbitrary sequence in longitudinal data.
+The proposed Bayesian setup uses indicator-saturated regression and a spike-and-slab prior with an inverse-moment density as the slab component to ensure model selection consistency.
+Simulation results show that the method outperforms comparable frequentist approaches, particularly in environments with a high probability of structural breaks.
+We apply the framework to identify and evaluate the effects of climate policies in the European road transport sector.</p>
 </details>

 ---